aabbtree77/twinpeekz/README.md

 </tr>
 </table>

 Shadow map resolution is 4096 in all the cases.
-You can see that a bare PCF 3x3 can be even better as PCSS destroys shadow sharpness and its realism.
+The bare PCF 3x3 can be even better as PCSS makes certain shadows vanish.
 Look into the shadow stripe on the left side, on the wall.
 It comes from the real bar-like mesh attached to the wall in the central part of Sponza which is not visible in the image.
-Notice how even ideal PCSS, which takes ages to compute (whole 75ms. hehe), totally blurs away that stripe.
+Notice how even ideal PCSS, which takes ages to compute (whole 75ms.), totally blurs away that shadow stripe.

-Smaller internal blocker search and PCSS PCF values (which already take 3-4 extra ms.) produce artifacts which barely improve a raw shadow map with PCF 3x3.
+Smaller internal blocker search and PCSS PCF values (which already take 3-4 extra ms.) produce artifacts which barely improve a raw shadow mapping with PCF 3x3.
 So PCSS is a no go for me.
-It is probably a tool for some baking/prerendering that might give a smooth visual feel to the scene esp. when rendered at smaller shadow map resolutions, but it is better to simply increase the shadow map resolution as the shadow stage takes roughly only 1ms. for 4K on my GTX 760, albeit for a single light.
+It is probably a tool for some baking/prerendering that might give a smooth visual feel to the scene, or rendering at smaller shadow map resolutions followed by some filters, but it is better to simply increase the shadow map resolution as this stage takes roughly only 1ms. for 4K on my GTX 760, albeit for a single light.

 I was thinking of trying VSM, ESM as faster smooth shadow alternatives, but I deeply suspect many already went that way and did not find peace.
 So instead of trying every soft shadow technique one should probably just bite the bullet and go with an industry standard CSM, but that I do not want, at least for now.
-The code leaks from shaders to higher levels with all sorts of frustum computations and cascade stabilization and AA to avoid various "shimmering" effects.
+The code leaks from shaders to higher levels with all sorts of frustum computations and cascade stabilization and AA to avoid various "frame shimmering" effects.
 Considering all this baggage, the basic shadow mapping with PCF 3x3 at higher resolution such as 4K seems to be OK, until better, ray tracing times...
-Shadows are a big unsolved graphics problem if you are pedantic enough.
+Shadows are a big unsolved 3D graphics problem if you are pedantic enough.

 ## Rendering Discussion II: PBR